-Recommended textbooks to be advised by your tutor.
 Extensive use will be made of the Internet and relevant websites will be an important source of material to study this course.
-Most paper, paint and other media and materials are provided by Dudley Sixth but learners should have a basic kit that can be bought from our technicians and tutors at VAT-free prices.
+Most paper, paint and other media and materials are provided by Dudley Sixth but learners should have a basic kit for independent study (Tutor to advise).